To Greet or Not To Greet in Emails

 John

-Do you see the subtle difference of tone and intent?
+Do you see the subtle difference in tone and intent?
 Especially when you add a closing and your name to wrap things up?

-Now, there are times where in a personal back and forth email conversation, you wouldn’t use a greeting because it is not necessary.
-For example when I am emailing my sister, after a series of emails, one side or the other may just type back a humorous comment.
+Now, there are times when in a personal back-and-forth email conversation, you wouldn’t use a greeting because it is not necessary.
+For example, when I am emailing my sister, after a series of emails, one side or the other may just type back a humorous comment.
 No greeting necessary — we are in a conversation.

-However, usually the little courtesy of a greeting in an email can serve to you reflect you are a person who is pleasant to communicate with.
-It helps to build relationships and encourage future discussions.
+However, a simple courtesy of a greeting in an email can serve to reflect that you are a pleasant person to communicate with.
+It helps to build relationships and encourages future discussions.

 Well worth the few extra keystrokes required, don’t you agree?